Most recently updated on October 15, 2021

 North of town off Highway 191 is the Judith Gap Wind Energy Center owned by Invenergy, a private firm with 180 projects on four continents.
 The Judith Gap facility which was built in 2005, has 90 towers that produce 150 kilowatts of power each that is fed into the Northwest energy grid.

 At one time, Judith Gap was the largest wind farm in Montana.
 It was surpassed in 2012 by the Rim Rock Wind Farm in northern Montana.
 Rim Rock will soon be eclipsed by the Clearwater Wind Project.
-Construction on that facility owned by NextEra Energy Resources is scheduled to begin later this year.
-The project east of Billings will sit near the Colstrip coal-powered plant and is expected to start producing electricity next year.
+Construction on that facility has begun and it’s expected to be operational by the end of 2022.
+The project east of Billings has already contracted to provide electricity to a power plant system that has customers in Oregon and Washington.
 Two other large wind power plants are on the planning docket in Montana.